Mat Hill

 A square lump of Portland stone, a mallet, some chisels, and a relief tile with a gothic oak leaf design, sit on a dusty workbench.
 Subtle curves carved into a lump of Portland stone.
 Pencil lines mark edges to be refined.
 A finished and washed stone carving of a gothic oak leaf sits on a desk.
 Dramatic lighting highlights the smooth curves in the design.

-Oak leaf stone carving
+Oak leaf stone carving, 2 days.

 I found an affordable introductory stone carving course at London Stone Carving, and figured it would be a great way to dive into purely subtractive mediums!
 We worked fast over two days, but I learned loads about carving tools and techniques.
 By the end, my feel for how the stone behaved had improved dramatically.